Andersons testing corn for vomitoxin at Indiana ethanol plant: website

-CHICAGO The Andersons Inc said it was testing every delivery of corn for vomitoxin from Monday at its ethanol plant near Clymers, in central Indiana, according to a company website on Friday.
+CHICAGO (Reuters) - The Andersons Inc said it was testing every delivery of corn for vomitoxin from Monday at its ethanol plant near Clymers, in central Indiana, according to a company website on Friday.

 Vomitoxin, a plant toxin, can sicken animals and humans if eaten in large quantities.
 Its presence can be concentrated if infected corn is used to produce the ethanol byproduct of distillers' grains, an animal feed.
 Vomitoxin typically results from fungus that thrives when there is excess rain during corn's growing season.